New York - First and foremost, Monster's Noel Lee wanted to clear

 What this next thing for Monster will still

-, although Lee acknowledged they would be attracting a
+be headphones, although Lee acknowledged they would be attracting a

 different audience than the one who snatched up the Beats by Dre line.